 “You’re lucky,” another student told him.
 “It’s not a good feeling.”

-Why did those 30 seconds or so stay with me to the point that I know I’ll remember the scene and the words and the faces long after I’ve forgotten the topic of the class that day or even the names of the students involved?
+Why did those 30 seconds or so stay with me to the point that I’ve remembered the scene and the words and the faces long after I’ve forgotten the topic of the class that day or even the names of the students involved?

-Alice LaPlante offers an answer in The Making of a Story, a book I am stealing away moments to read whenever I can:
+Alice LaPlante offers an answer in The Making of a Story:

 “[C]reative work comes from noticing.
 You are being given a warning, an intimation of something, and that something is the creative urge, sometimes buried quite deep in your subconscious, telling you that something matters, there’s information and intelligence there to be considered, material to uncover there, memories and associations to explore.” (p.
 36).

 This is why many successful writers keep notebooks, to record those intimations, to write ourselves a reminder of what we’ve noticed.
 LaPlante tells us that, as writers, we’ve “always noticed”: